windh8/SW-interview/README.md

 ## To Do:
 - Style Web-App with CSS
-- Comment Code using Block comments
+- Comment Code using Block comments :heavy_check_mark:
 - Improve the Front End Look and Feel
 - Look at possible error cases and how to handle them
   - ex: null object of salesData